lwriedt/lwriedt.github.io/Data_Ethics_AI.md

 ------

-- Example: Meta's business model relies on traffic on Facebook, driving advertisement revenue.
+- Example: Meta's business model relies on traffic on Facebook and Instagram, driving advertisement revenue.
 The search and selection algorithms are designed to grow traffic.
 The way to do that may be to prioritize news and posts that has emotional impact over objective truths.
-But the precise objective is not known outside Meta.
+But the precise objective is not known outside Meta, we can only speculate if the algorithms support Meta's business objectives, or the common good for all humankind.
-- Example: The objective of chatbots, that are deployed on a company's support pages may be to offer self-help service advice, but may also have an element of promoting the next generation product or add-ons for additional sales.
-This balance is not disclosed outside the company.
+- Example: The objective of chatbots, that are deployed on a company's support pages may be to offer self-help service advice, but may also have an element of promoting the next generation product or add-on's for additional sales.
+This  is objective not disclosed outside the company.
 The result may be unfair bias in the advice presented to the user.